CHRUdeLille/nextflow/README.md

 We are working in a diagnostic environment and nextflow development is still very active!
 This is a good thing but we just wanted to be able to run our nextflow scripts in each of the environments corresponding to particular versions of nextflow & singularity.

 ## Is there any limitation ?
-For the moment, you can only use the local executor.
+For the moment, you can only use the local executor (https://www.nextflow.io/docs/latest/executor.html#local).
 We plan to add a slurm client.